Written by Roseanne Bradley,

 The grants are an extension of a scheme already in place on the mainland called Croí Cónaithe.

-The Our Living policy comes into official effect on July 1 and eligibility depends on the local authority.
-Learn more about the scheme here on the government website and read about ‘Croí Cónaithe’.
+Learn more about it here on the government website and read about ‘Croí Cónaithe’.

 The policy officially comes into effect on July 1 and eligibility varies with each local authority.
 Find out more about the ‘Our Living Islands’ scheme here.